 The thick sarcasm on the final question threw the general off guard as the rage on his expression was momentarily replaced with surprise.
 “HOW DARE YOU-…”

 “HOW COULD I NOT!?”
-The petite brunette’s bellow completely drowned out the taller man’s angry shouting, setting him back a pace with a flash of panic in his eyes.
-“If you want to stand here and yell at me because you feel insulted, just do that and let me know when I can leave.
+Eight decades in the military had taught the tiny woman a number of lessons on how to properly shout at someone, as she completely drowned out the general’s angry shouting.
+And set him back a pace with a flash of panic in his eyes.
+“If we’re here because you want to yell at me because you feel insulted, just let me know when I can leave.
 If you want to bring any charges up for conduct unbecoming like you’ve been threatening all morning, DO IT AND LET’S BE DONE.”
-The general took another step back, but his expression no longer held any trace of fear.
+The general took another step back at the still-surprising volume, but his expression no longer held any trace of fear.
 “And if you truly don’t understand why I NEED the files on ‘Echo Company’s’ operations and personnel, seeing as how I’m still the FUCKING FIELD COMMANDER FOR THIS DIVISION?
 Then YOU need to resign your commission and walk out that door, NOW.”
+There was a long pause before she added.
+“Sir.”

 Silence reigned for almost a minute after the last echoes of the petite woman’s shouting died away.
 When it was finally broken, it was Jessica’s turn to stare in shock.
 General Kyle Mathis finally lost his expression of rage and contempt, and broke down laughing.
 The lieutenant colonel stared in open-mouthed surprise for several long moments before her superior managed to get control of himself.